 Another useful approach is practicing positive self-talk.
 It might sound simple, but being kind to yourself and reframing negative thoughts about your body can be really powerful.
 Surround yourself with people who uplift you and be mindful of the language you use around your friends and family.
 Words matter, and how we talk about our own bodies, as well as others’, can shape the way we think and feel.

 Finally, if you’re finding that body image concerns are starting to affect your daily life, it may be time to reach out for professional support.
-Therapy can offer a space to work through these feelings in a healthy, compassionate way.
+Therapy in South Bay can offer a space to work through these feelings in a healthy, compassionate way.